 Are you aware of the purpose and goal of your work?
 Are you aware of your working hours?
 Are you able to fulfill the demands of your job within the time available?
 Do you think your workload is appropriate (too much – not too much, not too little – too little work)?
 What would be better and why?

 - Consult your calendar: how are your working hours allocated to different tasks?

-- Talk to your supervisor about your workload (in connection with the development discussion, if not before).
-Propose a survey/monitoring that can also be presented to the management and the decision-makers.
+- Talk to your supervisor about your workload in connection with the development discussion, if not before.
+Propose a survey or monitoring tool that can also be presented to management and decision-makers.

 - If your workload gets too heavy and starts to wear you out, talk about it to the shop steward and your occupational health care provider.
 They will support you also in a preemptive manner.